AlexRazor1337/portfolio-api/README.md

 	The server will start running on the specified port and you can access the API endpoints.

 # Endpoints Documentation
+Authorization is done using JWT tokens.
+To access the protected routes, you need to provide the token in the `Authorization` header of the request with `Bearer` prefix.
 ## Images
 ### Create image
 > POST /api/images